Validea Detailed Fundamental Analysis - CMI

 Below is Validea's guru fundamental report for CUMMINS INC (CMI).
-Of the 22 guru strategies we follow, CMI rates highest using our Shareholder Yield Investor model based on the published strategy of Meb Faber.
-This strategy looks for companies returning cash to shareholders via dividends, buybacks and debt paydown.
+Of the 22 guru strategies we follow, CMI rates highest using our Multi-Factor Investor model based on the published strategy of Pim van Vliet.
+This multi-factor model seeks low volatility stocks that also have strong momentum and high net payout yields.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.